Agile Marketing & Project Management | AgileSherpas Blog

 Why We Do Daily Standup

-It's the primary means of communication among team members as they work together to solve complicated problems and produce outstanding work.
+It's the primary means of communication in Agile project management as team members work together to solve complicated problems and produce outstanding work.

 I particularly like how Jason Yip, an Agile coach over at Spotify, puts it: